 The Iranians are putting U.S. Democrat Party talking points in the supposed letters that the British hostages are writing and releasing.

-I mean, just it within that context, it's hilarious.
+I mean, just within that context, it's hilarious.

-It's not a it's not a humorous situation, but uh you know the sad thing is the thing that's very sad about this is that you know that there are some Doomkoffs in this country who read this in their drive-by newspapers, and they believe it.
+But, you know, the sad thing is, the thing that's very sad about this is that you know that there are some Dumkoffs in this country who read this in their drive-by newspapers and they believe it.

 The Iranians probably laughing themselves silly too, knowing full well that the Democrat Party and the American left are eating it all up.

-But there's something new this time, energy experts say in how drivers are reacting, or more accurately not reacting, even as the price of gasoline's climbed over the last couple of months to a national average of more than two sixty a gallon.
+But there's something new this time, energy experts say in how drivers are reacting, or more accurately, not reacting, even as the price of gasoline has climbed over the last couple of months to a national average of more than $2.60 a gallon.

-It's top three dollars a gallon in many parts of the country, particularly uh along the left coast.
+It's top $3 a gallon in many parts of the country, particularly along the left coast.

 But as Americans enter the sixth year of rising oil and gasoline prices, their shift in driving habits this time have been much less extensive.